MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

 Computer groups can be set up in hierarchies (for example, the Payroll group and the Accounts Payable group below the Accounting group).
 Updates that are approved for a higher group will automatically be deployed to lower groups, in addition to the higher group.
 In this example, if you approve Update1 for the Accounting group, the update will be deployed to all the computers in the Accounting group, all the computers in the Payroll group, and all the computers in the Accounts Payable group.

-Because computers can be assigned to multiple groups, it is possible for a single update to be approved more than once for the same computer.
+Because computers can be assigned to multiple groups, it's possible for a single update to be approved more than once for the same computer.
 However, the update will be deployed only once, and any conflicts will be resolved by the WSUS server.
 To continue with the previous example, if computerA is assigned to the Payroll group and the Accounts Payable group, and Update1 is approved for both groups, it will be deployed only once.

 You can assign computers to computer groups by using one of two methods, server-side targeting or client-side targeting.
 Following are the definitions for each method: